-Toad in the Hole is a classic British recipe and a meaty variation on a Yorkshire Pudding which is filled with great British Sausages.
-The perfect supper dish or a great alternative for a Sunday Lunch.
+Toad in the Hole is a classic British recipe and a meaty variation on a Yorkshire Pudding when filled with great British Sausages.
+This simple, Family-sized Yorkshire pudding makes a perfect supper dish or a great alternative for a Sunday Lunch.

-This recipe creates a family-sized dish by cooking the sausage and batter in a large roasting tin.
-You can also make an individual sized Toad, have a look at the notes at the end of the recipe.
+The recipe includes cooking the sausage and batter in a large roasting tin for a large family-sized version, but you can also make an individual sized Toad just have a look at the notes at the end of the recipe.

 There is no definite origin to the name Toad in the Hole but originally as the dish used sausage meat the finished dish probably resembled toads in the batter?
 No matter its origins, a Toad in the Hole recipe makes a delicious supper dish served with onion gravy and fresh vegetables.